aryan-203/Aryan_m2024anlt_projects/DVD Rental Marketing analytics_Using SQL/README.md

 # Understanding Customer Preferences in a DVD Rental Company
-Using MySQL | By Subham Pramanick
+Using MySQL | By Aryan Verma

 ## Introduction: